Whenever new regulations come into effect, some amount of confusion is sure to follow.

 To better understand how to address this regulatory-technology gap, here are some “plain english” answers to the most common and vexing RAY BAUM’s Act questions that I hear.

-1. When does RAY BAUM’s Act take effect?
+1. When is the RAY BAUM’s Act deadline?

 Fixed devices like desk phones that don’t easily move around must deliver dispatchable location by January 6, 2021.
 The deadline for nomadic VoIP services that may include the use of devices like laptops or tablets that can easily move around is January 6, 2022.

 2. What should I do to comply with RAY BAUM’s Act?